 Consider prepayment of festival fees.
 This will shorten the registration process at Ames.
 Fees and registration form should be received in the IHSMA office by November 9th.

 Chaperones must be housed in the same hotel as their students.

-All-State Orchestra: All orchestra members report to assigned audition rooms in the Scheman Building before 3 P.M.
-Thursday afternoon.
+All-State Orchestra: All orchestra members report to assigned audition rooms before noon on Thursday, November 18, 2021.
 Room assignments will be included in the students’ music folders.
-Benton Auditorium in the Scheman Building will be available at 2:45 p.m. for orchestra members to warm up.
+Warm-up facilities will also be identified in that information.
 Members will be auditioned down to the last chair.
 Don’t forget music stands and pencils for rehearsals!!
 Students found inadequately prepared at the Thursday chair-placement auditions will be permitted a rehearing before a panel of three auditors at 8 A.M.
 Friday.
 Every effort will be made to have either a director or school representative present so dismissal, if necessary, can be attended to by the director/representative.

 All-State Band: Audition rooms will be included in the students’ music folders, and auditions times will be posted on the IHSMA website approximately 5 days in advance of the festival.
-Benton Auditorium in the Scheman Building will be available at 4:30 p.m. for band members to warm up.
+Warm-up facilities will also be identified in that information.
 Members will be auditioned to the last chair.
 Don’t forget music stands and pencils for rehearsals!!
 Students found inadequately prepared at the Thursday chair-placement auditions will be permitted a rehearing before a panel of three auditors at 8 A.M.
 Friday.
 Every effort will be made to have either a director or school representative present so dismissal, if necessary, can be attended to by the director/representative.